omarmaher0/covid19/README.md

 # covid19
-covid19 to know how many deaths and cases in all the world
+It's a dataset to know how many deaths and cases in all the world